We hear your questions. They’re good questions that go something like this:

 Sebastian G. – My mom wanted me to get in touch with God.
 It’s been good.

-How has the transition been from middle school to Holy Family?
+How has the transition been from middle school to the Fire community?

 Luke G. – So far it is going well.
 The classes are much different than middle school—the amount of homework and the time in class taking notes.